 South Mills in Camden County, North Carolina — The American South (South Atlantic)

 Location.
-36° 26.816′ N, 76° 19.648′ W. Marker is in South Mills, North Carolina, in Camden County.
-Marker is on Mullen Street north of Main Street (U.S. 17), on the left when traveling north.
+36° 26.492′ N, 76° 19.518′ W. Marker is in South Mills, North Carolina, in Camden County.
+Marker is on Canal Drive 0.3 miles south of Main Street (U.S. 17), on the left when traveling south.
 Touch for map.
 Marker is in this post office area: South Mills NC 27976, United States of America.
+Touch for directions.